sezanzeb/alsa-control/README.md

     <img src="data/input-devices.png"/>
 </p>

-Start the daemon, which is required to change the volume.
-You can put this into your autostart.
+If it didn't already start due to a system restart, you can start the daemon with:

 ```
 alsacontrol-daemon-gtk
 ```

-Change the volume.
+Now try to change the volume.
 For convenience, bind this to your multimedia keys in your user interface

 ```
 alsacontrol -v +5